nate-fidalgo/MathComputations/NumericalAnalysis/PDE/Readme.md

-This is for numerically solving Partial differential equation
+This is for numerically solving Partial differential equation and systems of partial differential equations